 repo for a Krew plugin

-in Go that implements some best practices mentioned in this guide, and helps
+in Go that implements some best practices covered later in this guide, and helps

-you automate releases using GoReleaser to create release when a tag is pushed.
+you automate releases using GoReleaser to create a release when a tag is pushed.

-While developing a plugin, make sure you check out:
+When developing your own plugins, make sure you check out:

 After you develop a plugin with a good name following the best practices, you